-16. You have also asked about the SARS case of Our investigation indicated that one travel collateral of also contracted SARS.
-Later on, DH was notified that a nurse (Collateral of March Was also another nurse (Collateral of March Was admitted to PWH on 1 March UNH Nurse Z for gastrointestinal tract symptoms and that was not a SARS case.
+16. You have also asked about the SARS case of also contracted investigation indicated that one travel collateral of also contracted SARS.
+Later on, DH was notified that a nurse (also another nurse (also an for gastrointestinal tract symptoms and that was not a SARS case.
 More details about our case investigation / contact tracing action are provided in the following paragraphs.